Below are answers to some of the most frequently asked questions about LIGO.

 1. To reduce sound vibrations.
 Sound waves are vibrations of molecules which, when they bounce off of obstacles, cause other things to vibrate (like your eardrum).
 Because the signals that LIGO needs to feel are so unimaginably delicate, even a few molecules bouncing off of LIGO's mirrors could cause vibrations that could mimic or mask a gravitational wave signal.
 This is why so much effort goes into getting rid of as much air as possible with LIGO's vacuum system.
 Since sound cannot travel in a vacuum (no molecules means no sound), LIGO's vacuum environment prevents sound waves from inducing vibrations in the mirrors.
 The vacuum provides a super quiet, nearly molecule-free environment in which the detector can operate and 'listen' for gravitational waves.

 2. To reduce light scattering.
 LIGO uses lasers to measure the distance between the hanging mirrors (we call them "test masses").
 Unfortunately, laser light can be scattered, refracted, and (potentially) absorbed by molecules.
 Even a few oxygen or nitrogen molecules in the path of one of LIGO's laser beams could cause the beam to scatter and create a 'flicker' that could mimic a gravitational wave signal.
 Think of twinkling stars.
-Stars twinkle because the light from the star gets bounced around as it encounteres pockets of air of varying density in our atmosphere (caused by different temperatures and humidity levels).
+Stars twinkle because the light from the star gets bounced around as it encounters pockets of air of varying density in our atmosphere (caused by different temperatures and humidity levels).
 The photons themselves get scattered, reflected, and refracted as they travel to your eye, which perceives the effect as twinkling.
 In the vacuum of space, stars don't twinkle because there's no atmosphere to impede the photons.
-So if LIGO's beam tubes had air in them, the photons in the laser beams would bounce around (in essense, twinkle), making it impossible for us to distinguish a gravitational wave flicker from just some scattered light.
+So if LIGO's beam tubes had air in them, the photons in the laser beams would bounce around (in essence, twinkle), making it impossible for us to distinguish a gravitational wave flicker from just some scattered light.
 To eliminate this problem, LIGO’s vacuum tubes have 8 to 10 times fewer atoms and molecules than the vacuum of space!
 This ensures that any observed vibrations in the laser light are not caused by scattering by atoms or molecules in the beam tube.

 How do you prevent the mirrors from detecting vibrations of the Earth?